 Table A-35 provides this information for each income category as well as for all households with lower incomes (extremely low-, very low-, and low-income households).
 Approximately 35.8 percent of Tulelake ownership households are cost burdened.
 Eighty percent of those households are extremely low income and 40 percent of very low income households.
-Of those cost burdened owner households, half of the extremely low income households are severely cost burdened, and nearly 30 percent of very low income households are severely cost burdened, and nearly 30 percent of very low income households are severely cost burdened.
-For renter households, nearly half are cost burdened.
+Of those cost burdened owner households, half of the extremely low income households are severely cost burdened, and nearly 30 percent of very low income households are severely cost burdened, nearly half are cost burdened.
 Of cost burdened renter households, approximately 91 percent are extremely low income households, of which 70 percent are severely cost burdened.
-According to Table A-35's CHAS data, 11.4 percent of very low income renter households are cost burdened, but none are severely cost burdened.